-Participation includes timely attendance and high-quality participation in class exercises and discussions.
+Participation includes timely attendance and high-quality participation in class exercises, discussions, and peer feedback.
 An unexcused absence results in no class participation points for that day.
 Cases and exercises require advance preparation (reading, preparation of negotiation strategy, sometimes written materials).
 Participation points for simulations will be based on the quality of your preparation for these assignments, and the quality of your participation in class during these exercises and the debriefing sessions afterward.
 The grading for discussion will be based on such factors as the use of the assigned readings for a particular class, relevance of comments to the topic covered, ability to effectively articulate personal experiences relevant to the discussion topic and addition of new information or insights - quality is more important than quantity of comments.
+At least one of the negotiations will be "graded" based upon the outcome you achieve.